6zHAOyi/6zHAOyi.github.io/content/authors/admin/_index.md

 ---
 I am a Ph.D. student in University of Maryland, College Park (UMD).
 I have the privilege of being advised by Prof. [Ang Li](https://www.ang-li.com/).
 Before beginning my journey at UMD, I am glad to have the chance as a visiting student at University of Illinois, Urbana Champaign under the esteemed guidance of Prof. Huan Zhang.

-My research interests lie in advancing the frontiers of foundation models and machine learning algorithms.
+My research interests lie in advancing the frontiers of foundation models.
 {style="text-align: justify;"}